 4.1.
-Who is eligible?
+Who is eligible to apply for a grant?

 Each CRC-P must be an industry-led collaboration with a lead applicant who is the main driver of the project.
 Only an eligible lead applicant can apply for grant funding and submit an application on behalf of project partners.
 If your application is successful, the lead applicant is responsible for managing the project on behalf of the collaboration.